 ROSINTER RESTAURANTS HOLDING PJSC ANNOUNCES 2020 RESULTS UNDER IFRS

 Moscow, 30 April 2021: Rosinter Restaurants Holding PJSC (Rosinter, Rosinter Restaurants, the Company), one of the largest operators in the casual dining segment in Russia (Moscow Exchange MICEX-RTS: stock ticker ROST) announces its 2020 operating and financial performance in accordance with the International Financial Reporting Standards.
-These statements have been confirmed by the Company's auditor and prepared in accordance with IFRS 16 Lease.
+These statements have been confirmed by the Company's auditor and prepared in accordance with IFRS 16 «Lease».